pierian-co/custom-cxo-activity-dashboard-adobe-target-googlesheets/README.md

-# custom-cxo-activity-dashboard-adobe-target-googlesheets

 # Custom Sharable CXO Activity Tracker using Adobe Target and GoogleSheets

-Digital Marketing Problem: While Adobe Target Activities page provides list of activities with information such as Activiy-Name and Last Update Date, we wanted to extend it
+**Digital Marketing Problem:** While Adobe Target Activities page provides list of activities with information such as Activiy-Name and Last Update Date, we wanted to extend it
-a. to add custom meta-data to each activity for more filtering criteria e.g. which team owns the activity or whether its an experimentation/personalisation activity
+1. to add custom meta-data to each activity for more filtering criteria e.g. which team owns the activity or whether its an experimentation/personalisation activity
-b. to be able to filter/sort activities on fields that are not available on Activities List page.
+2. to be able to filter/sort activities on fields that are not available on Activities List page.
 One of the most important one is Priority - makes life much easier to see all the activities that have priorities higher than a specific limit
-c. to easily share this activity-data with other team-members who may not be active Adobe Target users
+3. to easily share this activity-data with other team-members who may not be active Adobe Target users

 # Technologies used
-AdobeIO APIs
+- Adobe IO
-GoogleSheets API
+- GoogleSheets API
-Python
+- Python

 # High-level Steps:
 1. Create an Adobe IO Project with Adobe Target services